 A small town in Ohio US, Circleville, is best-known today as the host of the Circleville Pumpkin Show held to celebrate local agriculture since 1903.
 This picturesque town has a sinister history of its own, though.

-A mystery still unsolved spans from sometime in 1976 to late 90s when local residents started receiving personal and threatening letters with details of their personal life included.
+A mystery still unsolved spans from sometime in 1976 to the late 90s when local residents started receiving personal and threatening letters with details of their personal life included.
 Thousands of these letters, called Circleville Letters, were sent to citizens and local city officials.
 The letters were written in block letters and were sent by an anonymous sender.

-Finally, a man thought to be responsible for the letters was apprehended on a case related to few recipients of these letters.
-He was found guilty for an attempted murder and sentenced for years in prison.
+Finally, a man thought to be responsible for the letters was apprehended on a case related to a few recipients of these letters.
+He was found guilty for attempted murder and sentenced for years in prison.

 The letters kept on coming, though.
 The officials put the man under solitary confinement which did not stop the letters and they were certain that this man could not be sending the letters.
 A lot later, even a team of television producers working on a television document received one.
 The letters kept on coming till the late 90s and suddenly stopped.